Hepcats performance group activities

 The Razz Ma Tazz!

-During the times the Hepcats sponsored two performance groups, Razz Ma Tazz team members generally consisted of Hepcats performance group members with less competition and performing experience (although some Rhythm Cats members did fill in for a Razz Ma Tazz routine from time to time).
+At times the Hepcats sponsored a second performance group, the Razz Ma Tazz.
+The Razz Ma Tazz team members generally consisted of Hepcats performance group members with less competition and performing experience (although some Rhythm Cats members did fill in for a Razz Ma Tazz routine from time to time).
 Many Razz Ma Tazz members moved up to the Rhythm Cats after learning one or two Razz Ma Tazz routines.

 What’s it like to put together / lead a performance group?

-I’m working on getting the links in this section for several video clips of Hepcats peformance group and other competition type activities.
-Check back……
+I’m working on getting more links in this section for other video clips of Hepcats peformance groups, competition type activities, jam circles, etc. Check back……